DimaYurchenko/blog-app/README.md

 Created for learning purposes.

+Frontend built with React, Redux and Tailwindcss.

-Built with React, simple backend with authorisation provided by json-server-auth.
+Simple backend with authorisation provided by json-server-auth.

 Run both client and api: